k-aniket47/Anti-Social/README.md

 Prerequisites
 Before running the application, make sure you have the following installed:

--Node.js
+1. Node.js
--MongoDB
+2. MongoDB

 ### Setup

-- Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-- Navigate to the project directory.
+2. Navigate to the project directory.

-- Install the required dependencies by running the following command:
+3. Install the required dependencies by running the following command:

 * npm install

 ### How to Run

-- Make sure your MongoDB server is running.
+1. Make sure your MongoDB server is running.

-- Start the Express server by running the following command:
+2. Start the Express server by running the following command:

 * npm start

-- The application will be available at http://localhost:8888.
+3. The application will be available at http://localhost:8888.

 ### Features
 * Authentication using Passport.js (Local Strategy)